-- Education issues (for example, relating to the classroom, curriculum or special educational needs): Tutor, Head of Faculty or Head of Year as appropriate. - Pastoral care (for example, relating to outside the classroom): Tutor or Head of Year as appropriate. - Disciplinary matters (for example, relating to disciplinary action taken or a sanction imposed): the member of staff who imposed it then, if not resolved, with the Head of Year. - Financial and administrative matters (for example, fees, extras or other administrative matters): Business Director. - · Admissions matters: Admissions Manager. - · Individual staff member: Headmaster - · Head of School: Headmaster - If, however, the complaint is against the Headmaster, parents should make their complaint directly to the Chair of the Kensington Park School Advisory Board whose contact details are available from the Clerk on request.
+- Education issues (for example, relating to the classroom, curriculum or special educational needs): Tutor, Head of Department or Head of Year as appropriate. - Pastoral care (for example, relating to outside the classroom): Tutor or Head of Year or Head of Boarding as appropriate. - Disciplinary matters (for example, relating to disciplinary action taken or a sanction imposed): the member of staff who imposed it then, if not resolved, with the Head of Year or the Head of Boarding, as appropriate. - Financial and administrative matters (for example, fees, extras or other administrative matters): Business Director. - Boarding matters: the Head of Boarding. - Admissions matters: Admissions Manager. - · Individual staff member: Headmaster - Head of School: Headmaster - If, however, the complaint is against the Headmaster, parents should make their complaint directly to the Chair of the Kensington Park School Advisory Board whose contact details are available from the Clerk on request.